Georgetown University: 20th century

 In 1975, Georgetown established the Center for Contemporary Arab Studies, soliciting funds from the governments of the United States, Saudi Arabia, Oman, and Libya as well as American corporations with business interests in the Middle East.
 It later returned the money it received from Muammar Qaddafi's Libyan government, which had been used to fund a chair for Hisham Shirabi, and also returned further donations from Iraq.
 Georgetown ended its bicentennial year of 1989 by electing Leo J. O'Donovan, S.J. as president.
 He subsequently launched the Third Century Campaign to expand the school's endowment.

 21st century

 In December 2003, Georgetown completed the campaign after raising over $1 billion for financial aid, academic chair endowment, and new capital projects.
+According to the portal of the Department of Education which publicizes disclosures of foreign funding of gifts greater than $250,000 as required by Section 117 Georgetown has received the ninth-largest amount of foreign contracts and gifts out of recorded U.S. universities.
+Between 1992 and 2025 Georgetown received almost $1.5 billion in foreign contracts and gifts, of which $1.1 billion were from Qatar, $971 million since 2005.

 In October 2002, Georgetown University began studying the feasibility of opening a campus of the SFS in Qatar, when the non-profit Qatar Foundation first proposed the idea.
 The School of Foreign Service in Qatar opened in 2005 along with four other U.S. universities in the Education City development.
 Additionally, the Center for International and Regional Studies (CIRS) opened in 2005 at the new Qatar campus.
+Questions have been raised about the multifaceted nature of the influence by Qatar which has involved it in Georgetown's governance (via members of the Board of Directors), faculty hiring, scholarships, and academic programming.
+For example, the Louis D. Brandeis Center for Human Rights Under Law has asked the US Department of Justice to investigate whether or not a $630,000 agreement between the university’s Bridge Initiative (part of the Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding) and Qatar’s Ministry of Foreign Affairs, violated FARA (the Foreign Agents Registration Act) with programming highly influenced by a foreign government, while not registering as a foreign agent.
+In 2025 the Qatar Foundation renewed its 2005 agreement with Georgetown for another 10 years raising additional questions, given Qatar’s support of terrorism and Islamist extremism.

 Between 2012 and 2018, Georgetown received more than $350 million from Gulf Cooperation Council countries including Saudi Arabia, Qatar, and the United Arab Emirates.